fu9ar/sql-ecology/01-sql-basic-queries.md

 ASC is the default.

 We can also sort on several fields at once.
+This is somewhat of a contrived example, but it illustrates the concept.

-    SELECT * FROM Demographics ORDER BY Poverty ASC, Black ASC;
+    SELECT * FROM Demographics ORDER BY Population Density ASC, Poverty ASC;

 > ### Challenge
 >
-> Write a query that ...
+> Write a query that outputs the counties in Mass and the surrounding states with Poverty >= 12, sorted by
+> Population_Size.

 Order of execution
 ------------------

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.
+For example, let’s say we want to order the counties in Mass by their population, but we only want to see Poverty and the name of the county.

-    SELECT genus, species FROM species WHERE taxa = 'Bird' ORDER BY species_id ASC;
+    SELECT CHSI_County_Name, Poverty FROM Demographics WHERE CHSI_State_Abbr = 'MA' ORDER BY Population_Size ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.